Discover the Magic of Music

 Independence of the Hands

-Here’s Maddie at ten years old, four years of lessons, learning the song: 100 Years.
-The point of note here is the student’s ability to play syncopated rhythms in both hands while staying perfectly in time (tempo giusto) with the metronome.
+Here’s Maddie at ten years old, four years of lessons, learning the song, 100 Years.
+The point of note here is the student’s ability to play syncopated (offbeat) rhythms in both hands while staying perfectly in time (tempo giusto) with the metronome.

 Tempo Rubato

-Here’s Maddie at eleven years old, five years of lessons, improving her performance of her 2022 recital piece: The River Flows in You.
-The point of improvement in this video is the student’s mastering of Rubato.
+Here’s Maddie at eleven years old, five years of lessons, starting Clair de Lune.
+The point of note in this video is the student’s mastering of Rubato.
 Rubato is an Italian word/musical term which means to rob or steal from the time.
 In the normal course of most musical performances the performer’s goal is to play Tempo Giusto e.g., play in strict time as we heard in the previous video clip of the song, 100 Years.
 Tempo Rubato is the opposite of Tempo Giusto, it’s when the performer pushes and pulls on the music’s tempo to achieve a more dramatic effect.

 This page is under construction